greghoeppner/LintIt/README.md

         "${workspaceFolder}/driver_interface"
     ]
 ```
+- lintit.agressiveMode - boolean - Enables aggressive mode.
+Scans all open files for lint issues on saving a file.
 - lintit.legacyMode - boolean - Enables legacy mode.
 None of the above options work when using legacy mode.
 Legacy mode requires a lint.bat file to be present in the workspace root folder.

 ## Known Issues